BulkTornado/Student-Database/README.md

 ## Future Ideas

 - I would like to change the database yet again in version 3.0, to support class wise segregation.
-- This is a major hiccup right now cuz only roll numbers are used to search for a student, and the class and section in the database is used only to make the output nicer :)
+- This is a major hiccup right now cuz only roll numbers are used to search for a student.
-- In version 4.0, I would like to introduce the key as a tuple containing the Board(CBSE/ICSE/any other), School Code(CBSE/ICSE/any other), and School Name, and work from there.
+- In version v4.0, I would like to make it so that data from multiple schools from different education boards can be stored in the database.
+One way could be to implement the key structure to support the Board(CBSE/ICSE/any other), School Code(CBSE/ICSE/any other), and School Name, and work from there.
 Let's see how I will be able to implement that :)
+- No matter what, from v5.0, I would like to move on from CLI and start using and implementing GUI, for better ease of use to the user.